 What You Should Know About Hypothermia During The Cold

-January is certainly acting like January in Central New York, and with the extreme cold temperatures, we would like to share some thoughts on cold weather hypothermia.
+With the extreme cold temperatures, here’s some tips on cold weather hypothermia.
 Many of you work outside or enjoy outdoor winter sports and recreation, so it’s important not to get over exposed in the cold.

 Here is a description of Hypothermia according to the Centers For Disease Control And Prevention: